 I shortened the range on the stats to bring in the occasional very high or very low stat which can make some characters poorly balanced when it comes to task checks.
 Increasing the bonuses to match mean that characters still have much the same combat bonuses despite the narrowed range for skill checks.

-AC+2 with no armour or leather armour.
+AC+2 with no armour or light armour.

-AC+1 with chain or plate.
+AC+1 with medium or heavy.

 Can be broken to negate a single hit, requires a successful saving throw.